bendemboski/frisky-girl-farm/packages/frisky-girl-farm-api/README.md

 }
 ```

-When GitHub actions deploys a successful master build it deploys it to the
+When GitHub actions deploys a successful a `main` build it deploys it to the
 `prod` stage, so the `GOOGLE_SHEETS_CONFIG` repository secret contains the
-`prod` deployment info.
+`prod` deployment info (base64-encoded).